 A feature commonly implemented on electronic focusing lenses is variable speed drive rate dependent on the focus ring rotational speed.
 Unfortunately, this feature is often not optimally implemented, and fortunately, Canon has a better option for this lens.
 Via a switch, this lens offers three linear drive speeds.
 Mode 1 adjusts the focus relatively quickly, and precise focusing is challenging in this mode.
 Mode 2 and 3 become respectively slower, enabling fine control over the focus distance.
 You don't want to use mode 3 setting to chase sports action, but this mode allows for precise manual focusing.

-The RF 1200 is well-suited for AF during video recording.
-The smooth focusing will make focus distance transitions easy on the viewer's eyes, and the camera's mic will not pick up the sound of the lens focusing.
+The RF 800 is well-suited for AF during video recording.
+The smooth focusing will make focus distance transitions easy on the viewer's eyes.

-Canon super-telephoto lenses generally do not have the shortest minimum focusing distances among lenses in general.
-The latest Canon RF and EF 600mm F4 L IS Lenses improved upon previous versions in this regard.
-Maintaining a similar minimum focus distance with twice the focal length gives the RF 1200mm lens a significant among all lenses 0.29x maximum magnification.
+Canon super-telephoto lenses have historically provided only modest maximum magnification.
+Maintaining a similar minimum focus distance with twice the focal length gives the RF 800mm lens a significant among all lenses 0.34x maximum magnification.

 Following is a comparison table showing the recent and current Canon super-telephoto line-up as of review time.